Top 10 Things You Need to Know

 for Academic Planning and Graduating on Time!

-- Explore the list of Programs for Study (Majors and Minors)
+- Explore the list of Programs of Study (Majors and Minors)

 - Identify prerequisites, major declaration requirements, and curriculum requirements for major.

 - Find out how to declare your major!

 - Connect with the department of your intended major to get any curriculum guides available.

 - Minimum 180 credits, with a minimum of 60 credits upper division (300-400 level)

 - General University Requirements (GURs)

 - Complete an approved major, and minor if required by your major